Generic name: ticagrelor (tye KA grel or)

-Because ticagrelor keeps your blood from coagulating (clotting), this medicine can also make it easier for you to bleed, even from a minor injury.
+Ticagrelor keeps your blood from coagulating (clotting) and can make it easier for you to bleed, even from a minor injury.
 Contact your doctor or seek emergency medical attention if you have any bleeding that will not stop.

 Do not stop taking ticagrelor without first talking to your doctor, even if you have signs of bleeding.
-Use ticagrelor regularly to get the most benefit.
-Get your prescription refilled before you run out of medicine completely.
-Stopping ticagrelor may increase your risk of a heart attack or stroke.
+Stopping the medicine could increase your risk of a heart attack or stroke.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Overdose can cause excessive bleeding.

 Drinking alcohol while taking aspirin can increase your risk of stomach bleeding.